 Jim Jr. returned to San Francisco, eventually married again, had three boys and put his life back together.
 But he avoided the game he had always enjoyed, until his eldest son brought it back.

-"I thank God every day," says Rob, now a freshman forward at the University of San Diego.
+"I thank God every day," Rob says.
 "I'm a real lucky man just to have a father and that he's there supporting me in whatever I do, no matter what."

 Says Rob: "I'm proud just to do what I do and give the family a good name.
 That's probably been one of the greater feelings I've had in my life."